History of the Butler Bands

-During the 1930s and 1940s Butler's band program, like all those nationwide, suffered through the repercussions of the Great Depression, World War I, and World War II.
+During the 1930s and 1940s, Butler's band program, like all those nationwide, suffered through the repercussions of the Great Depression and World War II.
 However, at Butler, the legendary Tony Hinkle directed athletics, which meant a rise in the quality of our sporting teams.
 To accompany this rise, a topnotch band was essential.
-At this time the Butler football team had game attendance approaching 10,000 and many football as well as basketball games were televised.
+At this time, the Butler football team had game attendance approaching 10,000, and many football games—as well as basketball games—were televised.
 Entertainment at the half became a must.

-The band acquired its first full time director in 1946.
-Charles Henzie began his tenure which would last until 1966.
-Under his leadership, the band grew in both size and musicality.
-In 1948, the band became the band became the first in the state to use a 8-to-5 marching style with the chair step.
+Meanwhile, the marching band acquired its first full time director in 1946 when Charles Henzie began his tenure as the director of the marching band, which would last until 1966.
+Under his leadership, the marching band grew in both size and musicality.
+In 1948, the band became the first in the state to use an 8-to-5 marching style with the chair step.
 Soon after, flag girls and twirlers were added under the name of the "Half-Time Honeys."

-From a hardworking group of 33 members in 1991 the band grew steadily during the 90s.
-In 1992 Butler became the host band for the Indianapolis Regional Bands of America Championships, and began exhibition performances for BOA in 1994.
-The band hosted a performance of the West Virginia University 360-member marching band in the Butler Bowl in 1996, and in 2001 and 2002 the Butler Marching Band performed at the US Grand Prix at the Indianapolis Motor Speedway.
-At the same time growth in the Butler University Basketball Band (BUBB) mirrored the rise of our basketball team and a string of postseason performances.
-BUBB is generally considered to be the most exciting and entertaining basketball band in our conference and one of the best in the midwest.
+From a hardworking group of 33 members in 1991, the marching band grew steadily during the '90s.
+In 1992, Butler was the host band for the Indianapolis Regional Bands of America Championships and began exhibition performances for BOA (now Music for All) in 1994.
+The band hosted a performance of the West Virginia University 360-member marching band in the Butler Bowl in 1996, and in 2001 and 2002, the Butler Marching Band performed at the US Grand Prix at the Indianapolis Motor Speedway.
+At the same time, growth in the Butler University Basketball Band (BUBB) mirrored the rise of our basketball team and its string of postseason appearances.
+The BUBB is generally considered to be the most exciting and entertaining basketball band in our conference and one of the best in the Midwest.

-Under Director of Bands Dr. Robert Grechesky and Director of Athletic Bands David McCullough, the past two decades have been seen growth in the entire Butler band program.
-The 2010 marching band included 135 members; the largest in over 40 years and the BUBB performance opportunities have increased with NCAA tournament travel most years, including two recent trips to the Final Four.
+Under director of bands Dr. Robert Grechesky and director of athletic bands David McCullough, there was enormous growth in the Butler band program during the new century.
+The 2010 marching band included 135 members, the largest in over 40 years, and the BUBB performance opportunities increased with NCAA tournament travel most years, including two recent trips to the Final Four.

 The years 2014 and 2016 saw exciting changes in Butler's band department.
-After 40 years of dedicated service to Butler, Dr. Grechesky retired.
-We happily welcomed Col. Michael Colburn as Butler's newest Director of Bands.
-Col. Colburn comes to Butler after 27 years in the internationally acclaimed "The President's Own" US Marine Band, the last 10 years serving as the band's Director.
-Professor David McCullough then retired in 2015 after years of service to the bands.
-In 2016, Dr. Matthew Smith joined the butler family as the new Director of Athletic Bands.
+After 40 years of dedicated service to Butler, Dr. Grechesky retired in 2014, and the University welcomed Col. Michael Colburn as Butler's newest director of bands.
+Professor Colburn came to Butler after 27 years in the internationally acclaimed "The President's Own" United States Marine Band, the last 10 years serving as the band's director.